djsudduth/keep-it-markdown/README.md

 ```bash
 > python --version
 ```
-If you have Python 2 installed already you may need to type 'python3' instead of just 'python' for the rest of these steps.
+If you had Python 2 installed already you may need to type 'python3' instead of just 'python' for the rest of these steps to use version 3.7+.

 #### Step 2:
 Download this project's zip file into any new directory of you choice.
 Select the 'Code' button on this page and 'Download ZIP'.
 Unzip the files within your chosen directory.